ishikajain212/social_networking/README.md

+# Social Networking Feed Optimization

+## Problem Statement
-Problem Statement:  You have to design an algorithm to optimize the feed of a social networking platform with the  goal to display the most relevant posts to a user based on their interactions and preferences.
+Design an algorithm to optimize the feed of a social networking platform with the goal to display the most relevant posts to a user based on their interactions and preferences.

-Specifications:
+## Specifications

+1. **User Network**
-1. Create a network of users (students of your section (around 20 nodes)) where each student posts his doubts/reading material in different subjects (you can take 6 to 10 subjects) and expects someone else from the network will answer his/her question.
+   Create a network of users (e.g., students from your section, around 20 nodes).
+Each user posts doubts or reading materials across different subjects (6 to 10 subjects).
+Users expect responses from others in the network.

+2. **User Interactions**
-2. Each user can like , comment, share the solution or problem.
-These interactions should influence the relevance of posts
+   Each user can **like**, **comment**, and **share** posts (both problems and solutions).
+These interactions influence the relevance of the posts.

-3. Each post has attributes such as the number of likes, comments, shares, and the time it was posted.
+3. **Post Attributes**
+   Each post includes:
+   - Number of likes
+   - Number of comments
+   - Number of shares
+   - Time posted

+4. **User Preferences**
-4. Users have preferences based on the types of posts they interact with the most (e.g. posts with images, posts about specific topics).
+   Users have preferences based on the type of posts they interact with most (e.g., posts with images, posts about specific topics).

-5. Feed Algorithm: The algorithm should prioritize posts based on: o	Posts that match the user's content preferences should be prioritized. o	Newer posts should have higher priority. o	Posts with more likes, comments, and shares should be prioritized. o	Posts from users that the current user interacts with frequently should be prioritized.
-Example:
+5. **Feed Algorithm Prioritization**
+   The algorithm prioritizes posts based on:
+   - Matching the user's content preferences
+   - Recency of the post (newer posts prioritized)
+   - Popularity of the post (likes, comments, shares)
+   - Frequency of interaction with the post's author

+## Example

-•	User A likes posts about course 101 and frequently interacts with User B.
+- User A likes posts about Course 101 and frequently interacts with User B.
-•	User B posts a new article related to course 101.
+- User B posts a new article related to Course 101.
-•	User C, who User A follows but interacts with less frequently, posts a question from another course.
+- User C, who User A follows but interacts less with, posts a question from another course.

-•	The algorithm should prioritize User B's post over User C's post in User A's feed.
+The algorithm should prioritize User B's post over User C's post in User A's feed.

-Solution Approach:
+## Solution Approach

+- **Data Collection:**
-•	Data Collection: Gather data on user interactions, post attributes, and user preferences.
+  Collect data on user interactions, post attributes, and user preferences.

+- **Scoring Function:**
-•	Scoring Function: Develop a scoring function that assigns a relevance score to each post based on the specified criteria.
+  Develop a scoring function that assigns a relevance score to each post based on the criteria above.

+- **Sorting:**
-•	Sorting: Sort the posts in the user's feed based on their relevance scores.
+  Sort posts in the user's feed according to their relevance scores.

+- **Personalization:**
-•	Personalization: Continuously update the scoring function based on the user's changing preferences and interactions.
+  Continuously update the scoring function based on the user's evolving preferences and interactions.

+---

+## Technologies & Tools

+- Programming language: (e.g., Python, C++, Java)
+- Data structures: Graphs for user network
+- Algorithms: Scoring and sorting algorithms for feed optimization
+- Optional: Database to store posts and interactions

+---